European Jewish Congress: Overview

 Affiliated to the World Jewish Congress, the EJC works with national governments, European Union institutions and the Council of Europe.
-The European Jewish Congress is one of the most influential international public associations and a large secular organisation representing more than 2.5 million of Jews in Europe.
+The European Jewish Congress is one of the most influential international public associations and a large secular organisation representing more than 2.5 million Jews in Europe.
 It is an umbrella organisation for 42 national Jewish communities on this continent.
 The primary mission of the EJC is to promote European democracy based on good relations between neighbours, mutual understanding and tolerance.
 The EJC maintains co-operation with European governments, leading international institutions and European integration associations, including the United Nations, European Union, the Organization for Security and Co-operation in Europe.
 It has a participatory status with the Council of Europe.

-The EJC intends to protect human rights, fight xenophobia and anti-Semitism, promote interfaith dialogue, implement cultural and educational programmes, and remember the Holocaust and other events that killed millions of people.
+The EJC intends to protect human rights, fight xenophobia and antisemitism, promote interfaith dialogue, implement cultural and educational programmes, and remember the Holocaust and other events that killed millions of people.

 To meet these goals, the EJC has initiated and organised several large international projects, in particular the Let My People Live! international forums.
 The First Forum of the series was held in Kraków, Poland in January 2005 to commemorate 60 years since liberation of Auschwitz; the Second Forum took place in Kyiv in September 2006 to mark 65 years since the Babi Yar tragedy.
 The forums were widely supported by leading international organisations, including the Council of Europe and the Council of Europe Parliamentary Assembly, as well as senior politicians from countries including Russia, the United States, Germany, Israel, Poland and Ukraine.
 The next Let My People Live!
 Forum, this one to commemorate 70 years since die Kristallnacht, has been held in Kraków.

 On 25 January 2011 at the European Parliament in Brussels on the eve of the International Holocaust Remembrance Day there took place a commemoration meeting devoted to the memory of the Holocaust.
 It was timed to the 66th anniversary of the liberation of concentration camp Auschwitz-Birkenau by the Soviet Army.
 The European Jewish Congress was one of the principal organizers of this event.